Victorian Ports Corporation (Melbourne): History

 Minister for Ports Luke Donnellan announced the appointment of a board of directors on 3 November 2016.

 With the establishment of Transport for Victoria in mid-2017, VPCM became one of its subsidiary agencies.
 In May 2017, after the release of a report by the Australian Transport Safety Bureau into the breakaway of the Spirit of Tasmania II from its moorings at Station Pier, the VPCM announced a new weather warnings service on its traffic management radio channel.

 The role of VPCM was examined by a review of the Victorian port system in 2020.
 In March 2021, the state government announced that VPCM would be merged with the Victorian Regional Channels Authority into a new agency, Ports Victoria, to provide channel management and regulatory services across all Victoria's commercial ports.

 Operations

-The VPCM is required to promote and market the Port of Melbourne, in addition to its function as the regulator and provider of navigation services within the port.
-This role includes the employment of a Harbourmaster to oversee port operations, and the engagement of other maritime contractors.
+The VPCM was required to promote and market the Port of Melbourne, in addition to its function as the regulator and provider of navigation services within the port.
+This role included the employment of a Harbourmaster to oversee port operations, and the engagement of other maritime contractors.